 It is virtually impossible as a parent to not be concerned about the amount of “screen time” their children are exposed to on a daily basis.
-The phrase “screen time” involves tables, smart phones, television, computers and any other electronic device.
+The phrase “screen time” involves tablets, smart phones, television, computers and any other electronic device.
 Families living together in one home struggle with this issue for sure, but divorced or single parents have even more to contend with in trying to create consistency between both homes.

 The truest way to parent in the age of technology is to create consistent “screen time” rules and boundaries.
 Doing so prevents having one parent who has rules and the other that does not which prevents the “tough parent” and the “fun parent”.
 Some of the helpful approaches parents can use as a starting point are: